 Kill Mushroom Fungus in Garden Beds & Yards

 The best way to prevent and control mushroom disease in your garden is by combining cultural practices and fungicides.
 The most important thing you can do is to keep your soil healthy.
+Healthy soils are less likely to harbor pathogens that cause diseases like mushroom rot.

-However, if you just planted new plants, you will want to apply some fungicide before the mushrooms start growing.
+If you have an established garden bed or yard, you should not need to use chemicals to control this pathogen.
+However, if you planted new plants, you will want to apply some fungicide before the mushrooms start growing.
 Read this article to learn more.

 What is Mushroom Fungus?

+Mushroom fungus is a fungus that typically grows in moist, shady areas.
+The fungi produce spores that can spread through the air and infect people and animals.
 This fungal infection causes symptoms such as black spots on leaves, stems, and fruits.
 In severe cases, the infected plant may die.
-Mushrooms also grow on decaying wood, so they can be found in forests, parks, gardens, and other outdoor spaces.
+Mushrooms grow on decaying wood found in forests, parks, gardens, and other outdoor spaces.

 Mushroom poisoning can cause various symptoms, including nausea, vomiting, diarrhea, abdominal pain, and fever.
 In severe cases, it can lead to organ failure and death.
 Symptoms usually appear within 24 hours after exposure.